Saddlescombe Farm and Newtimber walk

 Get back to nature, and be greeted by hilly banks carpeted with flowers and teeming with insects.
 Fresh air, spectacular views and an ancient landscape will accompany you along this scenic downland walk, near Devil's Dyke, West Sussex.

-Discover our watery dewpond, a perfect haven for wildlife.
-Catch a glimpse into the past when you visit the old donkey wheel, traditionally used to draw water for the farm.
+Discover our wildlife-rich dewpond, catch a glimpse into the past when you visit the old Donkey Wheel, traditionally used to draw water for the farm.
 Finally, why not finish off your walk with a lovely cup of tea and a tasty slice of cake from the Hiker's Rest Café?

 National Trust 'Newtimber Hill' sign, grid ref: TQ272115